CGA-BC Services Available to Students

 When you are admitted to the CGA Program, you are assigned an ID number.
 Please include your ID number on all correspondence addressed to CGA-BC and on all submitted assignments.
 It should be kept confidential at all times.

 Each year, you are also issued a student card with your ID number; you will receive this card by mail, within eight to ten weeks of paying the Basic Tuition Fee.
 Please keep this card in a safe place.
 You must present the card at all CGA examination sittings (along with one piece of government-issued photo identification) and it may be required for attendance at CGA-BC functions.

 You can access your record through My CGA-BC.
 This is where you can review your student record, change your address, print unofficial transcripts and access examination results.

-Official transcripts can be requested by completing the Transcript Request Form.
+You can request official transcripts by completing the Transcript Request Form.
 Please allow three to five business days for processing.

 Tuition Receipts and Education Amount Certificates

-Each February, income tax receipts for all tuition and education amounts applicable from the previous year are available for students to download under Student Tuition Fee Tax Receipt (T2202) on the My CGA-BC page.
-Contact T2202@cga-bc.org for any specific questions about the T2202 issued by CGA-BC .
-More information regarding claiming these amounts is found in the policy established by the Canada Revenue Agency (www.cra-arc.gc.ca).
+At the end of February each year, income tax receipts for all tuition and education amounts applicable from the previous year are available for students to download under Student Tuition Fee Tax Receipt (T2202) on the My CGA-BC page.
+Contact T2202@cga-bc.org for any specific questions about the T2202 issued by CGA-BC.

 - Completion of all Level 1-3 requirements (through CGA examination or transfer credit)